Jonathank/Enryption-And-Decryption-Application/README.md

 ofcorse these dont give any meaning when read.
 # By pressing Decrypt Button
-You can copy the decrypted text and paste it to left and then press Decrypt to turn it to its meaning full format OR type in any other word which will be consudered as encrypted word and when you press Decrypt Button, the text will be Decrypted
+You can copy the decrypted text and paste it to left and then press Decrypt to turn it to its meaning full format OR type in any other word which will be consudered as encrypted word and when you press Decrypt Button, the text will be Decrypted.